Join us for an adventure in flavor!

 Ingredient Notes

-• Jalapeño or Serrano – Choose based on your heat preference.
-Jalapeños are milder, while serranos pack a punch.
+• Jalapeño or Serrano – Jalapeños are milder, while serranos pack a punch.

-• Tomato – Opt for ripe, juicy tomatoes for a naturally sweet and tangy flair.
+• Tomato – Go for ripe, juicy tomatoes.

 • Fava Beans – Canned is convenient, but if you have time, using fresh or dried beans that have been soaked overnight will work too.
 Today we are using canned fava beans.